What is interstitial cystitis?

 First, other causes of pelvic and bladder pain and urinary symptoms will need to be ruled out, including:

 The doctor will start by asking you about your symptoms.
 You may be asked to keep a bladder diary, also known as a frequency volume chart, recording when you have a drink and the frequency and volume of urination.
-The doctor may give you a physical examination and arrange a series of tests to rule out other possible causes.
+The doctor will usually give you a physical examination and arrange a series of tests to rule out other possible causes.
 Those tests may include:

 - Urine analysis and urine culture.
 This involves dipstick testing a sample of urine and having the urine examined in the lab.
 Red and white blood cells and bacteria in the urine can indicate an infection.
 If the urine is sterile while symptoms persist, the doctor may suspect interstitial cystitis.